Kernel Wealth review: Invest in NZ and global index funds

 Kernel Wealth manages your funds under the supervision of Trustees Executors Limited, New Zealand’s oldest trustee company.
 Assets are custodied by Adminis NZ Limited, a Wellington-based finance company.
 When you use Kernel your assets are protected by New Zealand law.

-All investments still carry some risk though, and between Kernel’s three portfolios it is not possible to diversify investments to the same extent as is possible on other online share trading platforms.
+All investments still carry some risk though, and between Kernel’s six funds it is not possible to diversify investments to the same extent as is possible on other online share trading platforms.

 What customer support options are available?